DC | VA | MD Nursing Home Abuse Attorney

 Our nursing home abuse lawyers have experience litigating and trying cases involving injuries and even wrongful death of seniors due to neglect and abuse.

-Types Of Elder Abuse
+What Are the Most Common Types Of Elder Abuse

 The most common type of elder abuse is physical abuse or neglect.
 However, seniors in our community may also suffer from over-medication, emotional abuse, sexual abuse, neglect, and financial exploitation.